Nyein Chan Aung

-Nyein Chan Aung (ငြိမ်းချမ်းအောင်; born 18 August 1996) is a Burmese professional footballer who plays as midfielder for Maung Trang United and the Myanmar national team.
+Nyein Chan Aung (ငြိမ်းချမ်းအောင်; born 18 August 1996) is a Burmese professional footballer who plays as an attacking midfielder or a winger for the Myanmar national team.
 He was called up to national senior team in 2014 and scored a goal on his debut against Maldives national football team in 2014 AFC Challenge Cup.

-Club

 Early life

 Nyein Chan Aung was born on 18 August 1996 in Myitkyina, Kachin State, Myanmar.
-Before 2015 U-20 World Cup, He got a knee problem and missed the World Cup.
+He was selected to represent Myanmar in 2015 U-20 World Cup, but he got a knee problem and missed the World Cup.

 Club career

 2022

 In 2022, He transferred to Nakhon Si United from Yangon United.

 Club

 International career

 He first appeared in the Myanmar under-16 team that took part at the 2011 AFF U-16 Youth Championship.
 He scored 3 goals at the 2014 AFC U-19 Championship, which was hosted by Myanmar and became one of the key players who led Myanmar to their first ever FIFA U-20 World Cup.